-q) Accounting Principles Adopted for Grants
+q) Accounting Principles Adopted for Subsidies

-Grants are recognised if there is reasonable assurance that a grant will be received and all the conditions necessary to obtain a grant are fulfilled.
-If a government grant relates to the reimbursement of costs, it is recognised as income over the period necessary to systematically offset the grant with the costs for which the grant is intended.
-If a grant relates to the acquisition of non-current assets, it is recognised as deferred income and charged to the income statement on a straight-line basis over the estimated useful lives of the relevant assets.
-In the balance sheet, government grants are recognised using the deferred income method.
-The non-current and current portions of deferred income are recognised in "Deferred income" and "Provisions for liabilities and other current liabilities", respectively.
+Subsidies are recognised if there is reasonable assurance that a subsidy will be received and all the conditions necessary to obtain a subsidy are fulfilled.
+If a subsidy relates to the reimbursement of costs, it is recognised as income over the period necessary to systematically offset the subsidy with the costs for which the subsidy is intended.
+If a subsidy relates to the acquisition of non-current assets, it is recognised as deferred income and charged to the income statement on a straight-line basis over the estimated useful lives of the relevant assets.
+In the balance sheet, subsidies are recognised using the deferred income method.
+The non-current and current portions of deferred income are recognised in "Deferred income" and "Provisions and other current liabilities", respectively.